Hendrix-CS/csci151/labs/codingbat.md

 ### Step 4

-Work with your partner to complete the problems described below in the grading section.
+Work with your partners to complete the problems described below in the grading section.

 ## Academic Integrity

-You must write the solutions with your partner and work together.
+You must write the solutions with your partners and work together.
 You may ask other students for advice, but remember that

-*   You **may not look at any other student's code**.
+*   You **may not look at any other groups's code**.
 *   You **may not show your code to any other students**.
 *   You **may not look at or copy any solutions you find on the Internet**.
 This includes solutions on the CodingBat site itself.